The Prevent Strategy

 The strategy is delivered through the following elements of our provision:

 - i) The Curriculum: Pupils follow a traditional, broad and balanced curriculum.
 There are three Religious Studies specialists and RS is compulsory throughout all Key Stages.
 RS is also a popular option at both GCSE and A Level.
 The RS curriculum follows the Locally Agreed Syllabus.
 It includes a study of all faiths with a focus on Christianity and Hinduism at KS4.
 There are no students who are withdrawn from either RS or from school assemblies.
-Citizenship and PSHE are also compulsory throughout all Key Stages.
+Learning for Life (Citizenship, PSE and Careers) are also compulsory throughout all Key Stages.
 Democracy, rule of law and global citizenship is taught as well as tolerance, diversity and respect.
 There is a strong PSHE curriculum which includes sex and relationships education, health education, drugs education and social issues amongst other learning.

 - Performing Arts subjects, including dance, music and drama are compulsory in KS3, as are history and geography.
 Humanities subjects cover life in Britain historically and in contemporary times.
 Politics, law and sociology are also popular options at KS5, alongside history and geography.